alicja-a-d/Analytica_UvA/README.md

   - Code and files related to the labeling process of the dataset.

 - **LLM_comparison/**:
-  - Analysis of how different LLMs labeled the Politifact dataset.
+  - Analysis of how different LLMs labelled the Politifact dataset.

 - **random_sample/**:
   - Scripts for generating random samples from the tweets dataset for testing and analysis purposes.